-Rooted in Vatican II, PAX (Pilgrims After Christ) was formed in 1969 under the pastoral guidance of Fr.
-Al Pereira, at St. Luke's Catholic Church, McLean, Virginia.
-PAX is a lay-led Intentional Eucharistic Community (IEC) in the Catholic tradition, united around planning and celebrating the Sunday liturgy.
-It has been an independent IEC since 1983.
-PAX provides a wide circle of friends and colleagues who share a commitment to family and a mutual desire to better express and celebrate Gospel values in their daily lives.
+PAX (Pilgrims After Christ) was formed in 1969 as a lay-led Intentional Eucharistic Community (IEC) in the Roman Catholic tradition, united around planning and celebrating the Sunday liturgy.
+PAX welcomes those who share a commitment to better express and celebrate Gospel values in their daily lives.

 Member participation in planning and celebrating the weekly liturgy promotes vigorous faith and a caring, sharing community eager to discover how it can live out its commitment to Christian values in today's world.
-Celebrating together inspires concern for the needs of our members and for all our neighbors.
+Celebrating together inspires support for the needs of our members and our neighbors.